Controlling Goos-H\"anchen shifts in phosphorene via barrier and well: Introduction

-The organization of the present paper is as follows: In Sec. \text{\ref{Sec2}}, we develop our mathematical model and define the system Hamiltonian, and then, by solving our stationary wave equation in each region of space, we derive the corresponding energy spectrum of our system.
-Then we calculate the transmission probability and deduce the associated phase shift, which is then used to derive the corresponding GH shifts in Sec. \text{\ref{Sec3}}.
-By carefully selecting the system physical parameters, we numerically compute the GH phase shift and transmission, which were then considered to discuss the basic features of our system in Sec. \text{\ref{Sec4}}.
-Finally, we summarize our findings and conclude.
+The present paper is organized as follows: We establish our mathematical model and describe the Hamiltonian of the system in Sec. \text{\ref{Sec2}}.
+Next, we obtain the corresponding energy spectrum of our system by solving our stationary wave equation in each region of space.
+The associated phase shift is then inferred by computing the transmission probability, and this is used to determine the corresponding GH shifts in Sec. \text{\ref{Sec3}}.
+We numerically computed the GH shifts and transmission by carefully choosing the physical parameters of the system and discussed the fundamental aspects of our system in Sec. \text{\ref{Sec4}}.
+Finally, we summarize our results.